 - Take care of your transportation back home.
 Sometimes the oral surgeon can use anesthesia that makes it hard for you to drive.

 - Shop for groceries: After the procedure, you will need to rest at home.
 You will not be in a position to go through the hustle of grocery shopping.
 By juice and fresh fruits for smoothies.
 These are foods that are easy to consume.

-- Wear comfortable clothes: Ensure the sleeves of your shirt or sweater are not to tight especially if you are going to get an IV inserted.
+- Wear comfortable clothes: Ensure your shirt or sweater’s sleeves are not too tight, especially if you are going to get an IV inserted.